radical-lab/radical-lab.github.io/README.md

 (and (not (diff X Y Z)) (modulate Z) (s/ (X | Y) / Z /)) (and (not (diff X Y Z)) (modulate Z S) (s/ Z / S / X Y)) (and (not (diff X Y Z)) (modulate Z S) (s/ Z / S /))
+…
+(higher dimensional) dragon curves are computational; binary directions (perhaps algebra can automathemagixally optimise) flowcharts are also computational, but more abstract; dot, prolog,.. prolog = /graph|maze/ lisp = function composition + do notation - do notation; (compute_list l) ∨ (compute_parameters a…) golf for reading (/function|predicate/ ∨ delimiter ∨ file ∨ directory ∨..) + golf for computing

 mexican tacos
 * [x] can of s/diced/whole/ tomatoes (vegan, organic, recyclable; they stir into it post-cooked really well; well, well enough)